ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - D-) Were
     - E-) Has been
     <hr />
-1. When ............. the policies be announced by the government tomorrow?<br />
+1. When ............. the policies&nbsp;be announced by the government tomorrow?<br />
 <strong>C&uuml;mlede boş bırakılan yere aşağıdakilerden hangisi getirilmelidir?</strong>
     - A-) is
     - B-) has been